chef/chef/docs/dev/how_to/building_and_installing.md

 ### Building / Installing

-Once you have your development environment configured you can clone the Chef repository and install Chef:
+Once you have your development environment configured, you can clone the Chef repository and install Chef:

 ```bash
 git clone https://github.com/chef/chef.git